surendramaran/YOLOv8-TfLite-Object-Detector/README.md

 To use this repository for any custom YOLOv8 Object detection model, follow these steps:
 1. Clone this repository to your local machine using `git clone https://github.com/surendramaran/YOLOv8-TfLite-Object-Detector`.
 2. Put your .tflite model and .txt label file inside the assets folder
-3. Rename paths of your model and labels file in Contants.kt file
+3. Rename paths of your model and labels file in Constants.kt file
 4. **Build and Run:**

 ### Contributing